toddledev/documentation/docs/05-the-editor/04-element-tree/index.md

 # Element tree

-The element tree provides a structural overview of your project, displaying all elements in your page or component hierarchically.
-It enables efficient navigation, selection and organization of your project's building blocks.
+The element tree provides a structural overview of your project, displaying all elements and componenents in your page or component hierarchically.

 ![Element tree|16/9](element-tree.webp){https://toddle.dev/projects/docs_examples/branches/main/components/screenshot-page?canvas-width=800&canvas-height=800}

 ## Navigation and selection

 - Elements are named according to their HTML tag or component name
-- Toggle visibility of child elements using the triangle icon
+- Toggle visibility of child elements using the triangle icon to collapse sections
 - Select elements by clicking on them, just as in the canvas
 - Drag elements to reorder them within the structure

 ::: info
-HTML element names always correspond to their real HTML tag.
+HTML element names always correspond to their actual HTML element tag.
 :::

 ::: tip